-Forensic psychiatry is a specialised branch of psychiatry which deals with the assessment and treatment of mentally disordered offenders in prisons, secure hospitals and the community.
-It requires sophisticated understanding of the interface between mental health and the law.
+Forensic psychiatry is a branch of psychiatry deling with the assessment and treatment of offenders in prisons, secure hospitals and the community with mental health problems.
+It requires a sophisticated understanding of the links between mental health and the law.

 Nature of the work